 What is your fee?
 Do you take insurance?
 Good Faith Estimates?

-Fees – My fee is $300 for a 90 minute session and $200 for a 50 minute session.
-I do the majority of my sessions as 90 minute sessions whether we are doing counseling, EMDR therapy or career coaching.
-I meet with clients weekly or every other week based on their preference.
-The 50 minute sessions are for when we are at a point in our work that we are meeting less frequently and just need 50 minutes for what you are working on.
+Fees – My fee is $325 for a 90 minute session and $225 for a 50 minute session.
+I schedule all sessions as 90 minute sessions whether we are doing counseling, trauma therapy, EMDR therapy or career coaching.
+I typically meet with clients weekly or every other week based on their preference.
+The 50 minute sessions are for when we are at a point in our work that 50 minutes is sufficient to cover the topic you would like to address.
 I do not offer any reduced fees or sliding scale fees.
-Payment in full is due at the end of each session and can be made by cash, check, credit cards, debit cards including health savings account cards through your employer.
+Payment in full is due at the end of each session and can be made by cash, credit cards, debit cards including health savings account cards through your employer.

 Insurance – I do not take insurance or contract with any insurance companies.
 If you want to use your insurance, I will provide you with a receipt that you can use to file for reimbursement with your insurance company.
 Prior to scheduling an appointment, you will need to contact your insurance provider to verify what dollar amount your insurance plan covers for 90 minute psychotherapy sessions with an out-of-network provider.
 There is no guarantee that they will reimburse you for your sessions.
 I do not work with insurance companies or communicate in any way with your insurance company.
 For an insurance company to pay for any counseling, the therapist must assign the client a mental health disorder diagnosis code.

 I do not view my clients as having mental health disorders.
 Rather I view my clients as having understandable reactions to upsetting life events or the inevitable ups and downs of life.
 When you file your counseling sessions through your health insurance, your mental health disorder diagnosis code becomes part of your health record and so there is a possibility that others may have access to your diagnosis.